IFRS Learning and Assessment Program

 Chapter 7: Revenue

-This chapter addresses revenue accounting under both IFRS 15 (the incoming standard, effective for periods beginning on or after 1 January 2018) and IAS 11 and IAS 18 (the outgoing standards applicable before this date).
+This chapter addresses revenue accounting under IFRS 15 which is effective for periods beginning on or after 1 January 2018

 Module 20: IFRS 15 Revenue

 Module 21: Revenue for performance over time